servexyz/repo-genesis-lib/docs/debug.md

 ```

 * `Fixed` this.log (should just be log)
+* `Working on` git cloning issue

   * Split repo into repo.acct and repo.repo...
 Still not cloning properly.
 Going to swap out git-clone method next.
+    * Note: This is the source of node-git-clone being investigated right now: https://github.com/aichbauer/node-git-clone-repo/blob/master/lib/index.js